Students studying together in a group smiling and enjoying themselves

 Ideal skills and qualities for this course

-In addition to meeting the course's entry requirements, we’re looking for good written, IT and analytical skills.
+In addition to meeting the course's entry requirements, we’re looking for good writing, IT and analytical skills.

 Careers and opportunities